-The normal click-through rate of clicks on your ad regardless of if they are on or off of Facebook’s site.
+The normal click-through rate calculates clicks on your ad regardless of whether they are on or off Facebook’s site.
 That means someone who has clicked on your ad and gone to your Facebook business page would be counted in this figure.

 Outbound clicks, however, are only counted when a user is leaving Facebook (to visit your website, for example).
 For those with a traffic goal, tracking outbound CTR would be a more specific and insightful data point.